Plan Your Visit: 2 Hours

 Elm Creek Park Reserve, Maple Grove

 Go for a bike tour around the park on 20 miles of paved trails!
-These trails offer colorful, breathtaking fall views of forest, wetlands, old farm fields and more.
-Pack a snack or lunch and park at a rest area to enjoy the scenery.
+These trails offer breathtaking views of forest, wetlands, old farm fields and more.

 Fish Lake Regional Park, Maple Grove